apache/flink/docs/dev/python/user-guide/datastream/data_types.md

 ### Passing Python records to Java operations

-Since Java operators or functions can not identify Python data, types need to be provided to help to convert Python data to Java data for processing.
+Since Java operators or functions can not identify Python data, types need to be provided to help to convert Python types to Java types for processing.
-For example, types need to be provided if you want to output data from the map into the StreamingFileSink.
+For example, types need to be provided if you want to output data using the StreamingFileSink which is implemented in Java.
-The StreamingFileSink is actually implemented by Java for the runtime part.

 {% highlight python %}
 from pyflink.common.serialization import SimpleStringEncoder